Social Media Marketing for Accountants

 If your priority is winning more owner-managed business clients, your content should speak to cash flow pressure, margins, tax planning, forecasting and growth decisions.
 If you want more outsourced finance director work, your social presence should demonstrate strategic thinking, not just compliance capability.
 If your focus is inheritance tax planning or high-net-worth advisory, the tone and subject matter need to reflect that level of client concern and discretion.

-Good social media marketing for accountants also balances firm brand content with personal visibility.
+Good social media marketing for accountants also balances the firm's brand content with key Partners' personal branding.
 In professional services, people buy from people.
-A polished company page helps, but partner-led and director-led content often performs better because it feels more credible and more human.
+A polished company page helps, but partner-led and director-led content and social selling often perform better because that feels more credible and more human.
 For many firms, the strongest results come from combining both - a consistent firm presence supported by senior individuals who actively build trust in the market.

 The content that actually moves buyers